 Hello and welcome to our NEHFES website!

 We are delighted that you found us and invite to you to stay a while!
-NEHFES had a great 125th Anniversary last June 11, 2017 roughly 125 years from May 6, 1892, the day the New England Hebrew Farmers dedicated Connecticut’s first rural synagogue.
+NEHFES had a great 125th Anniversary on June 11, 2017 roughly 125 years from May 6, 1892, the day the New England Hebrew Farmers dedicated Connecticut’s first rural synagogue.
 On May 8, 2017, we uploaded a facsimile of our precious NEHFES Minutes and Ledger Book (1892 – 1933), with its new English translation by Miriam Leberstein, to The Yiddish Book Center’s Steven Spielberg Digital Yiddish Archive.!

 Please click and investigate the wealth of historic information, photographs, maps, archival newspaper articles and videos that tell the story of the New England Hebrew Farmers of the Emanuel Society, the vibrant Russian-Jewish Immigrant Community of Chesterfield, Connecticut.
 Join us and help to preserve and protect our legacy and our historic site!